shaunwbell/EcoFOCI_FieldOps_Documentation/DataProcessingDocumentation/DataDistribution/InternalDataDistribtuion.md

 Each ERDDAP server needs to have its datasets.xml file developed for the specific datasets to be available on that server.
 PMEL/EcoFOCI is currently using a repository and suggesting subsetting the datasets.xml into logical units (all datasets in a cruise or a moored location are in one sub xml file appropriatly named.
 These files are then concatenated into the master datasets.xml file to be used.
 Downdraft/(Thundersnow) and Akutan have github repositories available at [Github](https://github.com/NOAA-PMEL/EcoFOCI_FieldOps_Documentation/tree/master/erddap_xml) - please review the current collection prior to submission of a new dataset.
 Little to no vetting of files is performed prior to concatenation.

 Suggeted subsetting:
-1. Initial and final datasets for a mooring should be in same file (initial/preliminary datasets not mandatory and are more likely to exist after 2010)
+1. Initial and final datasets for a mooring should be in same file (initial/preliminary datasets not mandatory and are more likely to exist after 2013).
+The arbitrary date is based on the transition between D.Kachel and S.Bell workflow and the evolution of an extended ecoraid data archive.
 2. Profile Moorings (with ADCP's or other 2D instruments) are usually gridded data and will have their own dataset descripter, these can be in the same file as the 1D tabular descriptor for that mooring.
 3. Cruises should have preliminary/final/hydrographic bottles/oxygen/salinity dataset descriptors all in one xml file.
 This could get large and unweildy so be careful.